facebook/IT-CPE/README.md

 # IT-CPE tools
 The IT-CPE ("Client Platform Engineering") repo contains a suite of tools that we use to manage our fleet of over 10,000 client machines.

+We aim for compatibility with the latest public releases of the OSes we manage.

 ## Presentations
 * Watch our [presentation at MacIT](http://www.youtube.com/watch?v=Z3gMXUxI0Hs)